SteffenNeumann/Hangarplaner/WARP.md

 - Server endpoint
   - `sync/data.php` accepts GET/POST; client-side gating prevents writes in read-only

+#### Sync Mode: Quick Start & Behavior
+- Enable Sync (read-only): set Read Data ON and Write Data OFF.
+- Behavior in Sync:
+  - Inputs for hangar tiles are disabled to prevent accidental edits.
+  - Display-only tweaks (e.g., layout and filter controls) still work and save locally only.
+The UI shows “Saved locally (read-only mode)”.
+  - The app periodically fetches server data while Read is ON; a subtle status indicator shows the current mode and last-load time.
+- Transitioning to Master (read/write): toggle Write Data ON (keep Read ON).
+Writes will include the required X-Sync-Role: master header.
+- Transitioning to Standalone (offline): turn both Read and Write OFF.
+No server traffic occurs; all changes remain in localStorage.
+- Startup gating: when Read is OFF at startup, the app skips initial server load and disables periodic read-back.
+Write-only mode is intentionally unsupported.
+- Manual sync: issuing a manual sync posts local changes and may read back, subject to gating rules (implemented via `window.serverSync.syncWithServer()`).
+- Debug helpers: `window.debugSync()` (shows flags/mode) and `window.testReadMode()` (toggles read-only polling for testing).

 #### Conflict Resolution (per-field, multi-master)
 - When two Masters edit the same field close in time, the client shows a modal:
   - "User {displayName} updated {field} (Tile N).
 Accept server or Keep mine?"